chinezbrun/pytes_serial/README.md

 - record data to MariaDB
 - send data via MQTT
 - events monitoring - when power_events, battery_events or system faults occured a log file is created with cells details
 - cell monitoring - read cells details for all batteries in bank.
-Two levels of details can be selected in config file. more details/explanation can be found [here](/docs/configuration_details.txt)
+Three levels of details can be selected in config file. more details/explanation can be found [here](/docs/configuration_details.txt)

 These options can be activated / dezactivated in configuration file (pytes_serial.cfg)